Frequently Asked Questions

 How will the lawyers be compensated?
 Will the Class Representatives receive any money?

-At the Final Fairness Hearing or at a later date, Class Counsel will ask the Court for attorney’s fees not to exceed 30% of the Settlement Funds based on their services in this litigation.
-They may ask to be reimbursed for up to $1,500,000 in current and ongoing litigation expenses, and for service awards of up to $12,500 for one Class Representative and up to $15,000 for the other.
-Any payment to the attorney will be subject to Court approval, and the Court may award less than the requested amount.
-The attorney’s fees, costs, and expenses that the Court orders, plus the costs to administer the Settlement, will come out of the Settlement Fund.
-When Class Counsel’s motion for fees, costs, and litigation expenses is filed, a copy will be available at ReplacementDeviceLawsuit.com.
-The motion will be posted on the Settlement Website at least 14 days before the deadline for objecting, commenting on, or excluding yourself from the Settlement.
-You will have an opportunity to comment on this request.Back To Top
+At the Final Fairness Hearing, Class Counsel asked the Court for attorney’s fees of $27,550,000.00, which is less than 30% of the Settlement Funds, based on their services in this litigation.
+They also asked to be reimbursed for $1,397,165.53 in current and ongoing litigation expenses, and for service awards of up to $12,500 for one Class Representative and up to $15,000 for the other.
+The Court has awarded Class Counsel $26,876,027.50 in attorneys’ fees and $1,397,165.53 in litigation expenses.
+The attorneys’ fees, costs, and expenses that the Court orders, plus the costs to administer the Settlement, will come out of the Settlement Fund.
+The Motion for Attorneys’ Fees, Expenses and Service Awards is available on the Documents page of this website.Back To Top

 Should I get my own lawyer?

-You do not need to hire your own lawyer because Class Counsel is working on your behalf, but if you want your own lawyer, you will have to pay that lawyer.
-If you hire your own lawyer, you can ask him or her to appear in Court for you if you want someone other than Class Counsel to speak for you.Back To Top
+You do not need to hire your own lawyer because Class Counsel is working on your behalf.
+But if you want your own lawyer, you will have to pay that lawyer.
+If you hire your own lawyer, you could have asked them to appear in Court for you if you wanted someone other than Class Counsel to speak for you.Back To Top

 When and where will the Court decide on whether to approve the Settlement?